New Voice Transmissions On UVB-76

 * On August 23, 2010 at 13:35 UTC, a voice speaking in Russian was detected.
 The voice read out a single, short transmission several times before the line went dead, then returned to its normal broadcast.
 As the message was transmitted on upper side-band, reception with ordinary AM receivers was weak and distorted.

-o The message, repeated twice, was: UVB-76, UVB-76 — 93 882 naimina 74 14 35 74 — 9 3 8 8 2 nikolai, anna, ivan, michail, ivan, nikolai, anna, 7, 4, 1, 4, 3, 5, 7, 4[11]
+o The message, repeated twice, was: UVB-76, UVB-76 — 93 882 naimina 74 14 35 74 — 9 3 8 8 2 nikolai, anna, ivan, michail, ivan, nikolai, anna, 7, 4, 1, 4, 3, 5, 7, 4[11]* On August 24, 2010 at approximately 04:00 UTC, a heavily distorted voice was heard by amateur listeners.

 * On August 24, 2010 at 13:25 UTC, another heavily distorted voice was detected by several amateur listeners.